nmarriotti/configure_network_devices/README.md

 This is a simple text file containing the commands to execute.
 Each command should be entered on a separate line.

+### Verbosity (--verbose)

+Adding the optional _--verbose_ flag will display the standard output returned from the device as each command is executed

 ### How to Use

 ```